-Above-average for critical listening.
+Above-average for neutral listening.
 The JBL E45BT have a good bass that doesn't drown instruments and vocals, and a decent reproduction of higher frequencies that's not too sharp.
 Unfortunately, their soundstage is sub-par, due to their closed-back on-ear design, and they're a bit inconsistent in the bass range.

 Average for commuting.
 They're lightweight, easy-to-use, and decently portable.
 However, they do not block a lot of noise for busy city commutes, and their on-ear design is not as comfortable as the E55BT.